| Jean LeLoup & Bob Ponterio

 Following a few simple rules when filming for desktop video will improve the quality of the shot:

-Video creates large files, so avoid occupying screen area with unnecessary background.
-Stable backgrounds compress better than moving backgrounds, so try to avoid any camera motion.
+Video creates large files, so avoid occupying too much screen area with unnecessary background.
+Stable backgrounds compress better than moving backgrounds, so try to avoid a lot of camera motion.
 Moving the camera or changing the frame in any way (zooming in or out) makes file compression more difficult because it generates a greater difference between video frames.

 Sound is actually harder to do well than images, so don't underestimate the attention that you need to devote to getting a good sound track.
 The environment is full of sounds.
 Human hearing is all about filtering out the things that are not important and paying attention only to the important details of what we hear.
 In a recording, we can hear all of the noises that we normally do not notice because our perception filters them out.
 Make sure that the sound track includes only the sounds that you want.